-A large range of different combinations of melody and harmony scales are possible.
+A large range of different types of melody and harmony scales are covered by examples in this chapter.
 Many pieces can be understood in terms of specific mode scales with ornamentation.
 PKP visually distinguishes the types in a direct and simple manner.
 For example: melody and harmony use the same scale; melody and harmony use different scales; melody and harmony share a scale family but use different elements of it in different ways; melody is in a definite scale and harmony is ambiguous; harmony is in a definite scale and melody is ambiguous, in which case harmony may imply a melody scale; neither melody nor harmony seem to be in definite scales.